-The stomach is highly acidic, allowing for digestion of whole bone pieces that can be broken down into a powder-like substance.
-It is believed that the acidity may allow a canine to ingest large amounts of harmful bacteria without being affected.
+The stomach is highly acidic, allowing for the digestion of whole bone pieces that can be broken down into a powder-like substance.
+It is believed that acidity may allow a canine to ingest large amounts of harmful bacteria without being affected.
 This provides dogs with the ability to eat rotting carcasses in times of need, a good survival mechanism.
 It has been shown that dogs can eliminate Salmonella spp. when given contaminated meat and single large doses of the bacteria.
 Furthermore, Salmonella spp. has been known to regularly replicate and contaminate dry dog foods.
 An acidic gut is actually a component of the advanced immune system that dogs have developed.

 The pancreas of the dog is meant to supplement the enzymes ingested in raw food.
 The diet must include the active enzymes needed to bind with stomach acid and break down food for absorption.
-Otherwise, the pancreas is called on to produce all of the appropriate enzymes for the digestion.
-This will eventually cause deterioration of several major organs including the liver and pancreas.
+Otherwise, the pancreas is called on to produce all of the appropriate enzymes for digestion.
+This will eventually cause the deterioration of several major organs including the liver and pancreas.
 Live enzymes are the precursors for many metabolic processes in the mammalian body and are an essential part of any diet.
 Cooked food is not well utilized because it contains only denatured enzymes, useless for proper metabolic function.

 Dogs do not synthesize some of the digestive enzymes that herbivores can produce.
 For example, amylase is found in the saliva of animals that require dietary starch.
-In evolutionary terms, we can conclude that there was no need for canines to develop the ability to produce salivary amylase due to lack of dietary starch.
+In evolutionary terms, we can conclude that there was no need for canines to develop the ability to produce salivary amylase due to a lack of dietary starch.

 The intestine and bowel of a carnivore are much shorter than a human’s, allowing for quick absorption and elimination of waste.
 This trait allows the animal to eat raw items that will be passed through before harmful bacteria have time to multiply and cause infection.

 Studies done on pregnant and lactating bitches support this theory that dogs are carnivores.
-In one study, bitches were fed a high fat, carbohydrate free diet with only 26% protein.
-These dogs developed hypoglycemia before whelping and had reduced blood plasma concentrations of lactate and alanine, reduced births, lethargy and reduced ability to care for pups.
+In one study, bitches were fed a high fat, carbohydrate-free diet with only 26% protein.
+These dogs developed hypoglycemia before whelping and had reduced blood plasma concentrations of lactate and alanine, reduced births, lethargy, and reduced ability to care for pups.
 One could stipulate that the absence of carbohydrate was the problem.
 Another possibility is that the amount of protein provided (26%) was not sufficient for these carnivores to maintain their health during pregnancy and whelping.
 Examining another study done on pregnant bitches could shed light on the theories.
-Two groups of bitches were fed on 51% dietary protein, some with and some without carbohydrate.
+Two groups of bitches were fed on 51% dietary protein, some with and some without carbohydrates.
 Both groups had a similar positive outcome.
 We can conclude, confidently, that the bitches in the first study were lacking protein in their diet, not carbohydrate.
-It is possible for dogs to utilize carbohydrate but it is clear that they can function without it.
+It is possible for dogs to utilize carbohydrates but it is clear that they can function without them.
 They cannot function without high amounts of dietary protein.
 Research has shown that a starch-free diet with no less than 33% protein in the diet required for dogs to supply needed glucose precursors.
 This means that dogs cannot regulate glucose without meeting these requirements and can become hypoglycemic or diabetic if left unattended.

 All of the above traits have allowed the dog to survive and thrive on a carnivorous diet for over 60 million years.
 The ancestors of domestic dogs roamed the earth millions of years before the appearance of the first human.
 The structure of the modern canine family is a truly winning design.

-The domestic dog has undergone a “genetic tailoring,” selectively bred to behave and look the way that suites the individual needs of human beings.
-Specific breeds have specific jobs and their behaviours have been modified to bring out the best traits for the job.
+The domestic dog has undergone “genetic tailoring,” selectively bred to behave and look the way that suits the individual needs of human beings.
+Specific breeds have specific jobs and their behaviors have been modified to bring out the best traits for the job.
 The domesticated dog is more “puppy-like” than the wild dog which makes him less likely to dominate and more adept at forming a partnership with a human.
 In the wild, carnivores are naturally dominant and aggressive to ensure survival.
 The dog’s natural predatory instincts have also been modified for different jobs.
 For example, the Labrador retriever was bred to hunt birds with his owner and retrieve them but not kill them or eat them.
-The border collie was bred to chase and herd sheep but the kill instinct has been suppressed.
+The border collie was bred to chase and herd sheep but the killer instinct has been suppressed.
 If the dog did not already possess predatory instincts, he would not be able to do his job as a herder or a retriever.

 THE DIET – BIOLOGICALLY APPROPRIATE NUTRITION